Your GP in Groningen

 Children (18 and younger) receive basic coverage free of charge and do not need to have their own policy.
 They must be named on the policy of one of their parents and will receive the same coverage as their parents.

-If you are a foreign student or a posted worker, check here for more information.
+If you are an international student or a posted worker, check the exemption pages for more information.

 Everyone can still choose his or her own insurance company.
 International insurance companies generally work with a Dutch insurance company to provide health coverage for international employees who have health insurance from their home countries.
 International employees are advised to check their coverage with their insurance companies to find out the details.

 The basic insurance package (basispakket) includes general medical care, most prescription medicine, hospital stays, pregnancy care, medical equipment, and ambulance transportation.
 One can also choose to take out supplemental coverage (aanvullende verzekering) for additional costs, such as physiotherapy.
-The average cost per person per year for the basispakket is approximately 1200 euros.
+The average cost per person for the basispakket is approximately 1200 euros per year.

 Insurers offer a choice of different basic policies to the insured: naturapolis (standard policy), restitutiepolis (refund policy), or a mixture between the two.
 In the case of a Naturapolis, the insurers arrange contracts with care providers and pay directly for the services provided.
 You can go to any caregiver that is listed with the insurance company.
 With a Restitutiepolis, you choose the caregiver, pay the bills directly, and apply for reimbursement from the insurer.
 The insurer decides how much to reimburse.
 It may be worthwhile to shop around for the right insurance for you and your family.